-The "null" method means that there is no authentication at all; any client can connect to the VRDP server and thus the virtual machine.
-This is, of course, very insecure and only to be recommended for private networks.
+The null method means that there is no authentication at all.
+Any client can connect to the VRDP server and thus the virtual machine.
+This is very insecure and only to be recommended for private networks.

-The "external" method provides external authentication through a special authentication library.
-VirtualBox ships with two such authentication libraries:
+The external method provides external authentication through a special authentication library.
+Oracle VM VirtualBox ships with two special authentication libraries:

-In other words, the "external" method per default performs authentication with the user accounts that exist on the host system.
-Any user with valid authentication credentials is accepted, i.e. the username does not have to correspond to the user running the VM.
+In other words, the external method by default performs authentication with the user accounts that exist on the host system.
+Any user with valid authentication credentials is accepted.
+For example, the username does not have to correspond to the user running the VM.

 An additional library called